Bonanza55/PALMETTO/Readme.txt

    optional
      --node-id [0,1,2,etc] is useful in a mesh.
-     -p [passkey] shared passkey for encryption.
+     -p [passkey] Shared passkey for encryption.
                   Must be the same on all nodes.
+                  Military use only.

 2. To view the log file run:
      cat audio_rx_demod.log